 Surnames beginning with A - F and N - Z, along with all World War II soldier information cards are available for viewing upon request at the Central Library.

 To view the cards, tell a member of the library staff which names you wish to see and the cards will be retrieved for you.
+Due to the fragility of some cards, a reproduction may be retrieved instead.

 For more information about this collection, or to obtain a copy of a soldier information card or cards, please email the Local History Librarian or call 519-743-0271, ext.
 252.